 Outsource your HR to Government Contract Specialists

 We know how difficult it can be to stay compliant while hiring for government contracts – especially if you handle both private and public work.
 This is why we specialize in maintaining compliance for our clients to make sure their contracts are secure.
+We hoped this helped you keep on top of regulations.
+The official trade organization, National Association of Government Contractors, is a great place to check for changes and updates to regulations.

 If you just secured a government contract and aren’t sure how to stay compliant, or simply need an expert source to take over, set up a free consultation with Corban OneSource.
 We can walk you through how our team handles HR, from hiring to pay and benefits.
+We specialize in companies with 75 to 6,000 employees.